 South Sudan: The History of a Young Country in Crisis

 While most of its people long for peace, the brief history of South Sudan as Africa’s youngest nation is marred by wars and instability.
-The country had scarcely recovered from attempted genocide under the brutal reign of Sudan’s dictator, Omar al Bashir, when it became a new nation of its own, comprised of over 64 different tribes and ethnic groups.
-Unity has been elusive and peace short-lived.
+The country had scarcely recovered from attempted genocide during the brutal reign of Sudan’s dictator, Omar al Bashir, when it won a protracted war to become a new nation of its own.
+While most of South Sudan was unified during its war for independence, the new country found itself facing its own challenges of division, comprised of at least 64 different tribes and ethnic groups.
+Unity has remained elusive and peace short-lived.

 Independence and Civil War within South Sudan